Digital39999/analytics-engine/packages/nodejs/README.md

 # Analytics Engine

-`analytics-engine-js` is a powerful Node.js package that allows you to send event data and retrieve analytical statistics using a Redis-backed service.
-With this package, you can log events, get detailed analytics per command, and monitor system performance.
+`analytics-engine-js` is a robust Node.js package designed to interact with a Redis-backed service for logging events, retrieving detailed analytics, and monitoring system performance.
+This package provides methods to send event data, fetch analytics for specific commands, and obtain system statistics.

 ## Table of Contents